Table of Contents

 Some of the exercises you’ll do are designed to get your shoulder working in ways that are similar to your work tasks and sport activities.
 Your therapist will help you find ways to do your tasks that don’t put too much stress on your shoulder.
 Before your therapy sessions end, your therapist will teach you a number of ways to avoid future problems.

-If you would like an appointment / review with our sternoclavicular (sc) joint specialist in singapore, the best way is to call +65 6664 8135 or click here to book an appointment at the clinic.
 If you would like to speak to one of our clinicians first about e.g. sternoclavicular joint pain, sternoclavicular joint type, sternoclavicular joint injury, sternoclavicular joint swelling – then please contact firstname.lastname@example.org or SMS/WhatsApp to +65 6664 8135.